Saint Mary’s University is committed to upholding academic integrity and adopts the following statement of values:

 The Appeal Hearing Panel may, by a majority vote:

-Within five (5) working days from the date the Appeal Hearing Panel has rendered its decision, the Registrar shall mail a copy of the decision to the student who initiated the appeal and to the persons mentioned in Section 2 of Initiation of the Appeal, above.
+Within five (5) working days from the date the Appeal Hearing Panel has rendered its decision, the Registrar shall mail a copy of the decision to the appellant who initiated the appeal and to the persons mentioned in Section 2 of Initiation of the Appeal, above.

 Where the Appeal Hearing Panel has determined that a person or Faculty is to address or act upon a particular matter, the person or Faculty shall within thirty (30) calendar days of when the decision has been communicated, advise the Registrar of its compliance, or time table for compliance, with the decision.

 The findings and ruling of the Academic Discipline Appeal Board Appeal Hearing Panel shall be binding without further appeal.